oddbird/oddsite/content/2017/03/06/pattern-making.rst

 I've often been asked
 how we sell style guides to our clients.
 The short answer is: *we don't*.
-Our clients want to put useable features in front of real users on a tight schedule.
+Our clients want to put usable features in front of real users on a tight schedule.
 Style guides aren't the product,